fbpx

 Counsellors journey with individuals, couples, and families as they face their challenges, grow and make changes.
 BTI’s degree in counselling offers students a unique blend of courses that allow growth in heart, mind and awareness.

-In our Bachelor of Counselling three-year degree programme you will experience personal growth and transformation as well as gaining the knowledge and skills for supporting children, young people and adults when they are facing grief, past and current abuse/ trauma, addictions, relationship struggles, parenting challenges, lack of confidence, anxiety, depression, social/cultural disconnection.
+In our Bachelor of Counselling three-year degree programme you will experience personal growth and transformation, while gaining the knowledge and skills to support children, young people and adults facing grief, trauma, addiction, relationship challenges, anxiety, depression, and social or cultural disconnection.

 “Choosing BTI to pursue my dream of counselling has provided me with a steadfast base to my practice that helps me to have confidence in my abilities as well as an awareness to continually reflect and strive to be the best practitioner I can be for my clients.”